 If you have never used a portable crib, I urge you to try it!
 Need to take a shower?
 Pop baby and a few toys in there and stick them near the bathroom where you can peek at them.
 Need to put baby down for a nap at the grandparent’s house?
 Grab this portable crib!
 Have multiple levels at your house and a baby who will wake up on a journey up the stairs?
 Turn this into their sleep station on a different floor.

 This portable crib is easy to take apart and easy to set up.
 Just click the sides into place or click to unfold.
 Oh, and did I mention that it has wheels on one side and easy clean fabrics on the top?
 Drool and spit up will wipe right off.

 That being said, the sheer thinness and smallness of the mesh mattress makes me wonder if baby is comfortable.
-It’s tension based and there is a tightening system on the underside of the mattress, but I wonder if the mesh will stretch and become less supportive as it gets used and baby get heavier.
+It’s tension-based, and there is a tightening system on the underside of the mattress, but I wonder if the mesh will stretch and become less supportive as it gets used, and baby gets heavier.

 Stage 3: The Cot

 As your child becomes a toddler, the DreamNest switches to a cot.
 This works for children up to 30 pounds, which gives you a couple of years of use.

 To use, you take the mesh mattress and add the cot legs/supports.
 That’s it!
 You’ve got a breathable sleep space for your kiddo.
 It really is perfect for trips with toddlers or older babies that might not need a full-blown crib.
 So simple and yet so useful.